nasebanal/nb-moodle/chef-repo/site-cookbooks/moodle/files/default/moodle/lib/minify/readme_moodle.txt

  * Removed /builder/* - Not needed
  * Removed .htaccess - Not needed
  * Changed config.php - added moodle specific settings
- * Removed lib/JSMin.php which is not GNU GPL compatible.